aneeshvishwanaath/AI-ChatBot/README.md

     pip install -r requirements.txt
     ```

-4. **Install Node.js Dependencies**

-    Navigate to the bot directory and install dependencies.
+4. **Run the Bot**

+    Start the Streamlit app:

     ```bash
-    cd bot
-    npm install
+    streamlit run app.py
     ```

-5. **Configure Environment Variables**

-    Create a `.env` file in the root directory and add necessary configuration details.
-Example:

-    ```env
-    GEMINI_API_KEY=your_gemini_api_key
-    ```

-6. **Run the Bot**

-    Start the Python server and the Node.js server.

-    ```bash
-    # In one terminal
-    python app.py

-    # In another terminal
-    cd bot
-    npm start
-    ```

 ## Usage

 - **Default Prompt:** The chatbot starts with a default message about its capabilities.
-It is designed to provide responses to a wide range of queries.
+It provides intelligent responses to a wide range of queries.

-- **Interacting with the Chatbot:** You can interact with the chatbot using the provided UI or test it via tools like Bot Framework Emulator.
+- **Interacting with the Chatbot:** Use the Streamlit web interface to interact with the chatbot.

 ## Contributing

 Contributions are welcome!
-Please follow these steps:
+Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).